Chibbluffy/simple-discord-spam/README.md

 You can install python pretty easily.
 After you have python, open up terminal/command prompt/powershell and run:
 `pip install selenium`
+or you can run:
+`pip install -r requirements`

 To install chromedriver, go to https://chromedriver.chromium.org/downloads and download the appropriate release for your version of Chrome.
 Once you have that, add it to your environment variables.
 Here's a link if you are having trouble: https://zwbetz.com/download-chromedriver-binary-and-add-to-your-path-for-automated-functional-testing/